-In instances where medication is needed to be administered during the school day, written authorization/consent by the parent/guardian and a healthcare provider's prescription order is required yearly.
+Parents should make every effort to administer medication at home.
+Daily medications will not be given at school unless there are special circumstances.
+In instances where medication is required to be administered during the school day, written authorization/consent by the parent/guardian and a healthcare provider's prescription order is required yearly.
 Parents/guardians must bring the medicine to the school health office in the original pharmacy labeled prescription container.
 Over-the-counter medication must be in the original manufacturers package with all warnings and administration directions intact.
 In certain circumstances, students may carry medication with them to take during the school if written authorization is received from the parent/guardian and the healthcare provider.
-Prescription medication and over-the-counter consent forms can be accessed on our website at www.sdb.k12.wi.us/Page/1870.
+Prescription medication and over-the-counter consent forms can be accessed on our website.
 Questions regarding medication procedures at school can be directed to the building school nurse or the Director of School Health at 361-4024.
-You may also reference policies 453.4, 453.4 Rule 1, and 453.4 Rule 2.
+You may also reference policies 453.4 and 453.4 Rule 1.